antoinebcx/MolDecod-molecule-generation-transformer/README.md

-# MolDecod: Decoder-only transformer for molecule generation
+# MolDecod: Transformer for molecule generation

 MolDecod is a 5M-parameter decoder-only transformer using rotary positional encoding, for SMILES molecule generation.